You will find the classes are color-coded by the recommended grade level.

 |

-Elementary Spanish G4-8This course is designed to be an enjoyable and student friendly experience for elementary and junior high students to begin learning Spanish before high school, and can be taken twice for additional practice, reinforcement, and retention.
+This course is designed to be an enjoyable and student friendly experience for elementary and junior high students to begin learning Spanish before high school, and can be taken twice for additional practice, reinforcement, and retention.
 Students will enjoy learning vocabulary and phrases for conversational Spanish, and also learn foundational grammar concepts that they will later build upon at the high school level.
-Mr. Maza’s fluency in the language and teaching experience enable him to teach the class inclusive of a range ages and abilities.
-Each week Mr. Maza presents an overview of the topics covered in the lessons.
+Each week an overview of the topics covered in the curriculum will be covered in an engaging and age-appropriate manner.
 Class time includes interactive activities and games as students practice pronunciation of vocabulary, conversational phrases, matching pronouns with proper verb conjugations, and basic sentence structure.
-Using "Mi Camino Spanish" curriculum students gain a strong introduction to the Spanish language with eighteen colorfully illustrated lessons and worksheets.
+Using "Mi Camino Spanish" curriculum students gain an introduction to the Spanish language with eighteen colorfully illustrated lessons and worksheets.
 Topics include 1) Greetings & Goodbyes & Introduction to "SER" 2) Numbers, Alphabet, Colors & Shapes 3) The Calendar & Weather Basics 4) Telling Time & School Vocabulary 5) Common Verbs & "Me Gusta" 6) The Body, "Me Duele," & Animals 7) Asking Questions, Adjectives & My Family 8) Food & the Present Tense 9) Introduction to the Simple Future 10) Introduction to Spanish-Speaking Countries 11) Introduction to "TENER" & Possessive Adjectives 12) Diving into "SER" 13) Introduction to "HACER" & Animals of the Rainforest 14) I am "ESTAR" & Introduction to the Present Progressive 15) Introduction to "PODER" & Understanding "GUSTAR" 16) Introduction to Prepositions of Place & Clothing 17) Introduction to Affirmative Tú Commands & Reflexive Verbs 18) Putting it All Together.
 Practicing verb conjugations are integrated throughout.
 As the adage states, “practice makes perfect”, returning students will gain valuable practice for mastering concepts they previously encountered in a first-year Spanish class.
 Repetition and practice are keys to building confidence and enjoying the process of learning a second language.
+Based on the grade levels and/or previous language exposure of the students enrolled, the class time will be divided between 2 levels in order for both groups to rotate through an instructional teaching time, and an interactive practice lab time.
+Registration Fee: $325/year (26-week schedule) Material Fee: $50/year includes:

 The "Mi Camino Spanish" curriculum is included with material fee. |